Gauravpadda/Disney-clone/README.md

 # React + Vite
+# First project
+This is my first project using react and styled using tailwind.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+I tried to clone the website of disney and changed a little as my preference This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: